Kayaker who sparked Maryland shooter scare may have shot himself: police

 Police went to the man’s Reston, Virginia, home last week with a search warrant, looking to see if he owned the weapon that fired the bullet doctors had removed from his body.

-When they arrived, they found Seafolk-Kopp suffering from two new self-inflicted gunshot wounds, said Sergeant Brian Albert of the Maryland Natural Resources Police.
+When they arrived, they found Seafolk-Kopp suffering from two new self-inflicted gunshot sounds, said Sergeant Brian Albert of the Maryland Natural Resources Police.

 He was taken to a hospital where he is in critical but stable condition.
 Police do not believe the shootings were a suicide attempt.